 Alfalfa, Medicago sativa, is an important forage crop in the United States and many other countries.
-It resembles clover, but is actually a legume with a deep root system.
+It resembles clover but it's a legume with a deep root system.

-Barberry is a popular landscape shrub because it will grow under most any condition.
-The foliage is often dark red in color but bright lime green-leafed varieties are available.
-The shrub does have thorns that should be handled with care.
+Barberry is a popular landscape shrub because it will grow under almost any condition.
+The foliage is often dark red but bright lime green-leafed varieties are available.
+The shrub has thorns that should be handled with care.

 Bay leaf, Laurus nobilis, originated in Asia Minor and spread to other similar climates.
 The laurel tree was very important in many ancient mythologies that glorify the tree as a symbol of honor.